manoaswapshop/manoaswapshop.github.io/index.md

 The Manoa Swap Shop is a Meteor application that provides a safe environment for University of Hawaii at Manoa students and faculty to exchange school related goods and services.

+Click [here](http://themanoaswapshop.meteorapp.com/#/) to see the running deployment of our system hosted on Galaxy.

 # Installation Guide

-*Before starting the installation process, make sure you have [GitHub Desktop](https://desktop.github.com/), IntelliJ, Meteor, and Node installed on your computer.*

 1. Install [Meteor](https://www.meteor.com/install)
 2. Download a copy of [The Manoa Swap Shop](https://github.com/manoaswapshop/swapshop_source) from the GitHub page.
 The repository is private so you will need to request for access from the authors.